EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or public key certificates.
 The certificates and RPKs can contain signature keys or static Diffie-Hellman keys.
 EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for distributing authentication keys (public or pre-shared) and identities.
 Policies are set based on the identity of the other party, and parties typically only allow connections from a small restricted set of identities.

-* When a Public Key Infrastructure (PKI) is used, the trust anchor is a Certification Authority (CA) certificate and the identity is the subject (e.g. a domain name or NAI) included in the other party's certificate.
+* When a Public Key Infrastructure (PKI) is used, the trust anchor is a Certification Authority (CA) certificate and the identity is the subject (e.g. a domain name, NAI, or EUI) included in the other party's certificate.
 Before running EDHOC, each party needs at least one CA certificate and a set of identities that they allow communicating with.
 Only a limited set of identities are accepted.
 Any validated public-key certificate with an allowed identity is accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the identity in the certificate owns the public key in the certificate.

 * When PKI is not used (PSK, RPK, self-signed certificate), the public authentication key of the other party is both the trust anchor and the identity.
 Before running EDHOC, each party need a set of public authentication keys that they allow communicating with.
 Only a limited set of public authentication keys are accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.
 Any bindings between the public authentication key and other identities is out of scope of EDHOC.